dtelad11/blueprint-elli-amir/README.md

 ### Production Deployment Strategy

+There are several steps that I would take before deploying this as a true production app.

 - **Performance & Availability**
   Move scoring and data storage to background jobs/workers.
 Manage workers via a load balancer (such as AWS Elastic Beanstalk).
 Serve the frontend separately from the backend.